-All of this lack of love and support and contempt caused me to decide as a young child in my despair that I needed someone to take care of me and that I could not make it on my own.
+All of this lack of love and support caused me to decide as a young child in my despair that I needed someone to take care of me and that I could not make it on my own.
 I felt crippled and shamed to the core with constant criticisms, mean looks when no one else was around, and invalidation of my feelings and gifts–I felt there was something deeply wrong with my being and thought my answer was to find a man to take care of me.
 (My most extreme trauma happened at the age of 5, when I experienced the death of my true self and completely repressed this pain and replaced it with a false self that was obedient, sweet, and not very bright–see post Sept.
 15, 2010.)

 I remember in college, after some devastating relationships, finally deciding only to date men who were kind, introspective, interested in self-growth and capable of remorse!
 At one point I gave up and wrote in my journal that I was finished looking for someone to take care of me and would now focus on my career and my future on my own.
 As if heaven was waiting for me to learn this lesson first, my husband and I met the very next day after I wrote this.